eugene100hickey/ATU-2023/README.md

 # ATU-2023
-Material for the Data Hamdling Course for ATU for Spring 2023
+Material for the Data Handling Course for ATU for Spring 2023